kumandra/Whitepapers/token-system.md

 On Kumandra Network, the following rules ensure a trusted group:

 * It is hard to have a miner with a particular address (the address of a new miner will be defined by the network using the hash of the miner’s credentials).
 In addition, each time a miner is switched off and then rejoins the network, it will be assigned a new address.
 Furthermore, the node will not be considered a full functional miner until the verification period is complete.

+* todo!

+## 3. Transfer Mechanism

+On Kumandra Network, vaults or miners assume various personas or roles, depending on the requests they receive.
+For example, the ResourcesManager persona is responsible for managing the integrity and availability of given resources from the miners into the network.
+A separate persona, the 'TransactionManager', is proposed to handle all the token-related transactions.
+A TransactionManager group will be a trusted group of nodes which are closest to any given transaction identity.
+The TransactionManager is responsible for the logic that enables transactions to be completed.

+todo!

+## 4. Proof Of Resources

+On the Kumandra network, resources providers contribute to the network by running a vault or mining program, which will handle requests and store resources into the network.
+The following parameters are used to measure a vault and a user account:

+* stored_resources: the total size of (CPU Core, Ram, Storage) that have been stored by the miners to the network

+* lost_resources: as resources are stored on a node it may switch off or be otherwise unavailable, we consider this to be lost.(Should we?)
+This is a critically important measure and in no way means the network has actually lost the resources as replicant copies are always available.
+This is a common practice for a node on the network.

+* healthy_resources (h.r.) :  h.r. = stored_resources - lost_resources

+* available_resources: the resources availabity to use for a certain tasks.
+For example, hosting virtual machine, do intense video rendering.